vivin/gradle-semantic-build-versioning/README.md

 ## `tag`

-This task will create an annotated-tag or lightweight-tag (see [`message`](#message))) corresponding to the new version (with an optional prefix; see [`tagPrefix`](#tagprefix)).
-It is recommended to use this task along with the `release` task when creating a release. **You cannot tag a snapshot release; use pre-release identifiers instead**.
+This task will create an annotated or lightweight tag (see [`message`](#message)) corresponding to the new version (with an optional prefix; see [`tagPrefix`](#tagprefix)).
+It is recommended to use this task with a message (to force the creation of an annotated tag) along with the `release` task when creating a release. **You cannot tag a snapshot release; use pre-release identifiers if you want to deploy bleeding-edge  versions**.

-If you specify the option `--push` to the task, the create tag will also get pushed automatically.
+If you specify the option `--push` to the task, the created tag will also get pushed automatically.

 ### `message`

-The `message` property lets you control the annotated tag's message and whether the tag will be annotated or lightweight.
-The value of this property is expected to be a `Callable`, which will typically be a closure that returns a string.
-Any return value is acceptable and will be transformed to a `String`.
-If the return value is `null`, or the whole property is `null`, the tag will be lightweight.
-By default, the property is set to a closure that returns an empty string.
-This means an annotated tag without message will be created.
+The `message` property lets you control the annotated tag's message and whether the tag will be an annotated or lightweight one.
+The value of this property is expected to be a `Callable`, which typically is a closure that returns a string (technically, any type is acceptable and its string representation is what is used).
+If the return value is `null`, or if the whole property itself is `null`, the created tag will be a lightweight one.
+By default, the property is set to a closure that returns an empty string, which creates an annotated tag without a message.

-If you want to change this, you can define your own closure as follows:
+If you want to change this behavior, you can define your own closure as follows:

 **Example:** Defining a custom `message` closure:
 ```gradle